Wednesday, September 25, 2024

 Season 10

-The tenth season of Chicago PD sees Jay Halstead's heartbreaking departure.
-He leaves the Intelligence to join the Army in Bolivia, putting his relationship with Upton in jeopardy.
+Jay Halstead's heartbreaking departure occurs in the tenth season of Chicago PD.
+He leaves the Intelligence to join the Army in Bolivia, jeopardizing his relationship with Upton.
 Meanwhile, Upton is involved in some interesting stories, including being kidnapped while trying to save an informant and investigating human trafficking.

 Before Halstead left, he brought in a new recruit, Torres.
 This season, he gets caught in a murder case that threatens to expose his past and his connection with a local gang leader who happens to be the victim in the case.